mcneely/mesa/README.md

 # Mesa
-Mesa is a lightweight development template for AWS Lambda Applications.
+Mesa is a lightweight development framework for AWS Lambda Applications.

 Requirements
 ------------